Roberto Lugo: 2015 – present

 After NCECA, Lugo was contacted by a gallery in his hometown, only four miles from the ghettos of Kensington.
 Wexler Gallery in Old City now represents Lugo, and recently exhibited their first solo show with together in June 2016, titled Defacing Adversity: The Life and Times of Roberto Lugo.
 Like all of Lugo's work, Defacing Adversity tackles issue of social justice, politics, race and poverty through the vehicle of highly decorated historically themed ceramic forms.
 By combining graffiti, hip hop, history, pop culture and porcelain, Lugo is bringing new conversations to the table of contemporary art, supported by Wexler, a gallery that challenges the labels of traditional art.
+In 2021, Lugo's ceramic Digable Underground was featured at the Metropolitan Museum of Art.
+Digable Underground featured Harriet Tubman and Erykah Badu reflecting on how the kitchen works to bring them together.

 Outside of creating work for solo shows, Lugo has been very busy since his NCECA lecture.
-He has completed several short term residencies, one at The Clay Studio in Philadelphia and another at Baltimore Clayworks, giving lectures around the country to emerging ceramic artists and schools, and serving as a visiting artist in various locations.
-In 2015 he began teaching at Marlboro College in southern Vermont, where his is on tenure track.
+He has completed several short-term residencies, one at The Clay Studio in Philadelphia and another at Baltimore Clayworks, giving lectures around the country to emerging ceramic artists and schools, and serving as a visiting artist in various locations.

+In 2015, he began teaching at Marlboro College in southern Vermont, where his is on the tenure track.
 "I wanted to be in a place where I can see progress can be made, in a place that doesn’t have diversity— but really does have the desire to become more racially diverse," he explained.
 He has been featured at multiple exhibitions, including SOFA Chicago and a solo show at Eutectic Gallery in Portland, Oregon.

 Lugo also remains active in social justice in other forums.
-He maintains a series of video diaries on social media, speaking out on issues of race relations in the US, diversity in the field, and inspiring future generations of artists to dare to be the voices of change.
+He maintains a series of video diaries on social media, speaking out on issues of race relations in the U.S., diversity in the field, and inspiring future generations of artists to dare to be the voices of change.
 He has also contributed to social change organizations such as The Democratic Cup.
-Lugo is currently an Assistant Professor of Art at Tyler School of Art.
+Lugo is an assistant professor of art at Tyler School of Art.

 Film

-Film “Without Wax” is set to release in the Fall of 2019 Directed by Cyrus Duff and Produced by Edward Columbia.
-About this film IMDB shares “Past and present intertwine in this boundary-pushing cinematic documentary about world-renowned ceramics artist Roberto Lugo.”
+The film Without Wax was set to release in the fall of 2019, directed by Cyrus Duff and produced by Edward Columbia.
+About this film, IMDb shares "Past and present intertwine in this boundary-pushing cinematic documentary about world-renowned ceramics artist Roberto Lugo."